When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Does Katherine Mean?

-The name Katherine is most typically associated with the Greek word “katharos,” meaning “pure.”
-It can also be translated as “clear,” “chaste,” or “clean.”
-However, these latter meanings are less common.
+The name Katherine is most typically associated with the Greek word katharos, meaning “pure.”
+This etymology suggests a sense of innocence, clarity, and moral integrity.
+It can also be translated as “clear,” “chaste,” or “clean,” though “pure” is the definition that has cemented the name’s popularity through the centuries.

 How Do I Pronounce Katherine?